jsteinar7/Simply-Speak/README.md

-# Simply-Speak
+# Simply-Speak for ADOSAT
-An online English Assessment website built on PHP
+Simply speak is an online English assessment website built on PHP and MySQL using excel-reader library.
+Simply-Speak has two way usage for both admin and the users.
+The admin could upload the questions in bulk into the database from any formatted excel file with just a single click from admin panel.
+Random questions are picked for the users from the database upon the test session.
+Scores are generated based on the user's performance.
+Admin could view the performance of each and every user from the admin panel.